Courseiva

 Why this answer

-Option D is wrong because the scope statement details scope but does not authorize the project.
+Option D (scope statement) details scope but does not authorize.

 28